zw282/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

+We combined the feedback we received from peer review.
 1. Display nothing instead of a green light where the fridge is full.
 2. Use different colors to indicate different amounts of groceries.
 For example, add a yellow light to show the grocery is below a certain level, and a red light to show that the level is really low.
 3. Use multiple light indicators for different categories.
 For example, one light represents fruits, and another light represents veggies.
 The lights could take their measurements from the shelves that you place items on, so the top shelf could be strictly for meats, the bottom shelf for veggies, and etc.
+4. Make it programmable so that users can set what exact percentage they hope the device can make the alert for.
+Also, some people might have different opinions on how full they want their fridge to be, so the "green level" should allow personalization as well.
+5. Specify how the sensor works - maybe group into categories what parts use weight and what parts use volume.

 ## Make it your own